pkirkham/pkirkham.github.io/_posts/analysis/2021-09-13-modelling-saturation-endpoints.md

 This is perhaps not too surprising as Lucia’s rock fabric number (RFN) equations have a similar form to the Holmes-Buckles equation.
 It is encouraging that the Holmes-Buckles approach and the Lucia RFN approach do not contradict each other, and it lends support to the assertion that irreducible water saturation can be fundamentally derived from knowledge of the rock porosity and the nature of its pore geometry.

-The approach used here allows C and Q to be determined from the cementation exponent alone, so irreducible water saturation is a function of porosity and cementation exponent.
+The approach used here allows C and Q to be determined from the cementation exponent alone, so irreducible water saturation is a function of porosity and cementation exponent which implies that this property is physically dependent on porosity and the pore geometry only.
+It should be expected that pore throat size has some influence on irreducible water saturation, and that the Buckle's 'C' constant is therefore a function of both cementation exponent and pore throat size.
+As implemented, this dependency has not been considered.
+Since our rock model can be used to derive the irreducible water saturation without any other inputs, the rock properties are the only inputs that need to be defined within a static model cell.

-### Residual Gas Saturation
+## Residual Gas Saturation

 For our residual saturations, we are interested in the residual gas saturation (after water invasion) and the residual oil saturation (after both water invasion and gas invasion).